Imran-ml/Fruits-Recognition-Using-Neural-Networks/README.md

-# EDA: Twitter Sentiment Analysis Using NN
+# EDA: Twitter Sentiment Analysis Using Neural Networks

 ## Table of Contents